Cash is increasingly being replaced with virtual currencies

-Virtual life and real life have become more and more fluid in the first twenty years of the 21st Century.
-That fluidity has increased even more rapidly in this COVID era of social distancing and working from home, the line between real and virtual has become blurred.
+During this era of social distancing and working from home, the line between real and virtual has become blurred.
 With that shift to a more virtual existence has come an increase in online shopping.
 Forbes Magazine reported a sharp rise in online spending activity in May of 2020, growing 93% year over year from 2019.
-Seven out of ten people surveyed believe that this increased use of digital payments is going to be permanent.
+And 7 out of 10 people surveyed believe that this increased use of digital payments is going to be permanent.

-B2B payments are no exception as companies search for ways to streamline accounting processes in a remote workplace environment.
-This is where virtual credit cards come into play.
+B2B payments are no exception as companies search for ways to streamline accounting processes in a remote workplace environment - and that’s where virtual credit cards come into play.
 As the name suggests, virtual cards don’t exist in a plastic format.
 Simply put, a virtual card is an electronic card number.
 It’s typically used only once and, in addition to being touchless, has two major benefits: it streamlines reconciliation for both buyers and suppliers and it also makes the transaction more secure.

 Back in March of 2019, it was predicted that virtual cards would experience a 90% increase in the next several years and surpass $1 trillion by the end of 2022.
 It’s likely that number will be greater and there’s a distinct possibility we will reach that $1 trillion mark earlier in 2022 due to fallout from COVID-19.

 At WEX, virtual cards are inherent to what we do: we’ve been delivering virtual card solutions for 20 years.

 With the explosion of online shopping, the use of digital payments has increased dramatically.
 At the same time, mobile payment apps have become more popular, and banks have been adapting to the digital payment revolution as well.
 They’ve made it as easy to move money on a smartphone as it would be walking into a brick and mortar branch.
 Virtual cards work behind the scenes as a digital payment method, providing a secure payment option for you while protecting your data from being compromised.